 This may seem like a “DUH” factor, but it’s still important to note.
 If we are working hard to eliminate toxins naturally through food and exercise, it’s prudent to also reduce toxin exposure as much as possible.
 Aim to select organic foods (prioritize foods in the Dirty Dozen to save some dough), choose glass over plastic storage containers, and use eco-friendly cleaning products.
 The Environmental Working Group website is a great resource to learn more information about reducing environmental toxins in your life.

-Liver detoxification is a complicated process, and most oversimplified detox pills and supplements likely waste your money.
-So, look to small healthy interventions to make a difference.
-Foods that can support a liver cleansing diet naturally include: cruciferous vegetables (especially broccoli and watercress), onions and garlic, pasture-raised eggs, turmeric, leafy green vegetables, pumpkin seeds, and berries.
+Liver detoxification is a complicated process.
+And most detox pills and supplements waste your money.
+So, look to small healthy interventions instead.
+Foods that support the liver include: cruciferous vegetables (especially broccoli and watercress), onions and garlic, pasture-raised eggs, turmeric, leafy green vegetables, pumpkin seeds, and berries.
 Incorporate lots of water throughout the day, and make sure you are including some type of physical activity into your daily routine.

 You may feel a little overwhelmed right now.
 Where do I start?
 How can I take this giant bubble of information and put it into action?
 Fortunately, the 131 Method takes all of this into consideration!
 Our science-backed method of dietary phasing incorporates liver supportive interventions, including a specific phase completely focused on nourishing your body with essential micronutrients and liver supporting compounds!
 Learn more here.